Scandicci

-Pieve of Sant'Alessandro a Giogoli.

 Scandicci (/it/) is a comune (municipality) of c.
 50,000 inhabitants in the Metropolitan City of Florence in the Italian region Tuscany, located about 6 km southwest of Florence.

 Scandicci borders the following municipalities: Campi Bisenzio, Florence, Impruneta, Lastra a Signa, Montespertoli, San Casciano in Val di Pesa, Signa.

 The settlement of Scandicci appeared in 1774 as Torri, and was later enlarged to incorporate several neighbouring communities.